Cultural Humility

 According to Tervalon and Murray-Garcia (1988), cultural humility has three aspects (a) a lifelong commitment to self-evaluation and self-critique; (b) a desire to fix power imbalances; and (c) a wish to develop partnerships with people and groups who advocate for others.

-A lifelong commitment to self-evaluation and self-critique is based on understanding that one is never finished learning; therefore, one must be willing to look at oneself critically and then act on the knowledge gained.
+A lifelong commitment to self-evaluation and self-critique is based on understanding that one is never finished learning; therefore, one must be willing to look at oneself carefully and then act on the knowledge gained.
 This involves self-reflection on how one’s own background affects one’s feeling, attitudes, and behaviors.
 A desire to fix power imbalances involves recognizing that each person brings something different to an interaction and has something valuable to contribute; therefore, individuals must collaborate and learn from each other for the best outcomes.
-It means committing to work both individually and with others to end unjust power imbalances.
+It means committing to work both individually and with others to end power imbalances.
 Attaining cultural humility also includes developing partnerships with people and groups who advocate for others; thus, it is necessary to become aware not only of one’s own values, beliefs, and social position, but also of the historic context in which people operate.
-It means holding institutions accountable to end oppression and discrimination.
 Reflections on Cultural Humility

 The key attributes of cultural humility are